shuzhao-li/yung/chapters/0_APPENDIX.md

 dignitary, Chin Lan Pin by name, who, how- ever, remained in this country less than two years, yielding his place to a younger man, Ngau
-Ngoh Liang, well-born, distinguished for learn- ing, and a most agreeable gentleman.
+Ngoh Liang, well-born, distinguished for learning, and a most agreeable gentleman.

 The students of the Mission have thus far, with very few exceptions, exhibited excellent ability